 These are wake-up calls.
 The glass

 under the foot of the groom isn’t the only broken part of this system.
 It needs

-fixing now.
 The author is a Jerusalem writer who focuses on the wondrous

 stories of modern Israel.
 She serves as the Israel director of public relations